hdsu-bioquant/sincellTE_2022/day1/03_cleanup.md

 * clean up the data
 * filter the data

 In order to do these manipulations easily, we will rely on a library which has a lot of functions to easily manipulate tables: [dplyr](https://dplyr.tidyverse.org/).
+You can download a nice cheatsheet [here](./data-transformation.pdf).
 This library is part of a large eco-system of data analysis called **tidyverse**.

 Let's load the library